About business owner Alison Winters

 Alison runs Lincolnshire based Pet Potential, with the help of a knowledgeable and friendly team of volunteers.

-I enjoy helping owners to develop a fun and rewarding relationship with their pet, whether this be a dog, cat or rabbit.
-I have a commitment to using force-free methods based on up-to-date scientific research and an ability to treat both animals and humans with compassion and respect.
+I enjoy helping owners to develop a fun and rewarding relationship with their pet, whether this be a dog, cat or rabbit; and have a commitment to using force-free methods based on up-to-date scientific research and an ability to treat both animals and humans with compassion and respect.

-Meg taking part in one of many research projects at the University of Lincoln to help further our understanding of canine
+My own dog Meg taking part in a research project at the University of Lincoln, to help further our understanding of canine behaviour

-These professional organisations are all dedicated to promoting kind, reward based training methods to effectively train and rehabilitate dogs.
-I have spent many years training and being assessed both practically and academically to become a member of these organisation – you cannot become a member of them by simply paying an annual fee!
+I have spent many years training and being assessed both practically and academically to become a member of the APDT, APBC and ABTC – you cannot become a member of them by simply paying an annual fee!

-I continue to grow and learn as an animal behaviourist and trainer attending several educational conferences, seminars, and webinars each year.
-With my own dog I have trained and competed in many dog sports including gundog, obedience, agility, and scent work.
+Attending several educational conferences, seminars, and webinars each year, I continue to grow and learn as an animal behaviourist and trainer.
+With my own dog I have trained and competed in many dog sports including gundog, obedience, agility, and scentwork.